mdiller/MangoByte/README.md

 For information about Dota 2, and playing hero responses

 ```
+?abilities       | Shows all of the abilities/spells for that hero
 ?ability         | Gets information about a specific hero ability
 ?addemoticon     | Adds a dota emoticon as an animated emoji
+?aghanim         | Gets the aghs upgrade for the given hero or ability
 ?chatwheel       | Plays the given chat wheel sound
 ?courage         | Generates a challenge build
 ?dota            | Plays a dota response